The Importance of Electrolytes – What Every Runner Needs to Know

 When a runner starts experiencing unpleasantness like cramps (legs or stomach), side stitches, muscle twitches, dizziness, confusion, achy joints or general fatigue that could mean that we are dehydrated – that our electrolyte level is too low and will need proper balancing.

-Can water only help keep hydration in check and dehydration at bay?
+Can water only help keep hydration in check and dehydration at bay? will it help me stay hydrated when running?

 Our electrolytes – provided you have good levels to start with! – are happy to hold the fort for a good hour or so during harder workouts and water will provide a welcome relief, but electrolytes also help make the most of your water, which is the key to avoiding dehydration.